-Investment Manager's Report (continued) For the year ended 31 December 2024
+Investment Manager's Report (continued)

 Hedging

 WKOF pursues its investment strategy with a portfolio that is generally long-only.
 However, as further described in WKOF's Annual Report and Audited Financial Statements for the year ended 31 December 2017 and in subsequent Annual Reports, the Board approved a hedging strategy intended to reduce exposure to extreme events that would be catastrophic to its Shareholders' Investments in WKOF because of political tensions in Northeast Asia.